 Perhaps one of the most-mentioned attributes of the Big Bend is its awe-inspiring starry night sky.
 Many people never get to see the Milky Way until they head out west, and when they do, it can be a life-changing experience.

 Fortunately, the Big Bend region is home to the McDonald Observatory and because of this, the seven counties surrounding the observatory have a lighting ordinance that serves to protect the dark skies from light pollution created by populated areas, as well as oil and gas development.
-With enforcement of the ordinances both difficult and unpopular, the best method of stopping light pollution is through advocacy, education, and outreach.
+With the enforcement of the ordinances both difficult and unpopular, the best method of stopping light pollution is through advocacy, education, and outreach.

 The BBCA Dark Sky program will develop educational materials and train volunteers to go out into the community and speak to groups about the easy steps one can take to not only save money/energy, but protect the beauty of the starry skies.
 The program will work with area businesses, homeowners, and service providers to implement good lighting practices.
 BBCA seeks to achieve International Dark-Sky Community certifications for Marfa, Fort Davis, and Alpine through working with local governments to strengthen lighting ordinances.